LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/initial-setup.md

 ## Setting up your development environment

 Before you can start modding, you'll need some tools to actually create mods.
 Luckily, all of these are **available for free**.

-There exist some paid options we will cover, but those are primarily aimed at existing developers who already have licenses for these tools.
-This guide is roughly based on some parts of the [BepInEx setup guide](https://docs.bepinex.dev/articles/dev_guide/plugin_tutorial/1_setup.html), and you can also follow that one if it's clearer.
+>!
+This guide is roughly based on some parts of the [BepInEx setup guide](https://docs.bepinex.dev/articles/dev_guide/plugin_tutorial/1_setup.html), which is another great resource for learning how to mod

 ### .Net SDK
 An SDK (=Software Development Kit) is a system that allows you to turn your code into something that your PC can run.
 It is used by other tools, and you'll generally not interact with it directly.